 To the extent practicable, the Corps would incorporate the rocky material dredged from between the breakwaters as fill in the expanded breakwater and lay-down areas.
-The enforcement agency for Section 404 is the U.S. Army Corps of Engineers; the Corps does not issue permits to itself, but will prepare an evaluation of the effects of its proposed discharge under Section 404(b)(1), available in Appendix 1.
-The Corps will comply with Section 401 by applying for water quality certification from the State of Alaska Department of Environmental Conservation.
+The enforcement agency for Section 404 is the U.S. Army Corps of Engineers; the Corps does not issue permits to itself, but has prepared an evaluation of the effects of its proposed discharge under Section 404(b)(1), available in Appendix 1.
+The Corps has complied with Section 401 and has received a water quality certification from the State of Alaska Department of Environmental Conservation.
 Because of the small size of proposed discharge, and the similarity of the discharged material (i.e., large rock placed for the construction of the breakwaters) to the existing sediments, the Corps determines that compensatory mitigation under Section 404 is not warranted.
+Also, no compensatory mitigation is needed as there are no impacts to significant resources.